 The rules are unconscious unless spelled out

 In a usual group, the operating rules are entirely unconscious.
-They didn’t come because we thought them through and decided they were a good idea.
-They came because they’re the consensus reality in the group, and we wanted to be in the group.
-Like the side effects of a drug, they invisibly attend the group reality we adopt.
+They didn’t arise because we thought them through and decided they were a good idea.
+They came because they’re the consensus reality in the group and we wanted to be in the group.
+Like the side-effects of a drug, they invisibly attend the group reality we adopt.

 Without working directly with our human propensity to adapt to systems, we’re at only limited choice in any particular group we’re part of.

-Unless we’re consciously noticing the group system (the group mind), we’ll tend to subvert our individuality to it.
+Unless we’re consciously noticing the group’s unconscious system, we’ll tend to subvert our individuality to it.

 So far we’ve been talking about the power of the group.
-What we haven’t talked about overtly is the equally important contribution and gift of our individuality to the whole.
-We haven’t been talking about it because our culture is very clear on the centrality of the individual and celebrates it continually.
-What it misses is the hidden side of individuality: the vital context it nests in.
-That we have been looking at!
+What we haven’t talked about is the equally important contribution and gift of our individuality to the whole.
+Western culture is very clear on the centrality of the individual and celebrates it continually.
+What it misses entirely is the vital context that individuality nest in: the group or community.